Cloud, DevOps & Platform Engineering

 - Configuration discipline, immutable artifacts

-Risk 3 — Over-Engineering (Kubernetes everywhere, complexity without benefit)
+Over-engineering (Kubernetes everywhere, complexity without benefit)

 Slower delivery, higher ops cost, skill bottlenecks